Eskander/surufy/README.md

 # Surufy
 Add Suru-style mask for your non-Suru iconed programs on Ubuntu with Yaru theme.

+*NOTE: DEPRECATED:* Yaru theme no longer have squircle icons.

 ![screenshot][1]

 #### Warning: This is an experimental, a pre-alpha, a non guaranteed to work script.